Amazebot/bbot/md/ThoughtProcess.md

 conversation or a simple exchange.
 It may not be immediately understood.

-Listeners provide a matching function to evaluate the message and fire callbacks on match.
+Listeners provide a matching function to evaluate the message and fire callbacks (or execute a named `bit`) on match.
 They are added with the following methods:

 - `.listenText` adds regular expression matching on message text
 - `.listenDirect` adds regular expressions prepended with the bot's name